Angels and Devils (Numbers): Casting notes

 James Callis, previously on Battlestar Galactica, portrayed the cult leader.
 Seeing it as an opportunity to portray a new character, Callis auditioned for the role of Mason Dureya.
 A British actor, he had previously played an American twice before, once in the BBC series "A Dance to the Music of Time" and the other in "West End".
-The director and the producer told Callis that they did not want Duryea to sound too southern.
-Callis did not research cult leaders but instead chose to derive Duryea's behavior from the episode's dialogue.
+The director and the producer told Callis that they did not want Dureya to sound too southern.
+Callis did not research cult leaders but instead chose to derive Dureya's behavior from the episode's dialogue.

 Reception

 Critically, the episode was very well received.
 Brian Zoromski, a reviewer at IGN.com, stated that the episode "wasn't going to be a typical episode" and gave "Angels and Devils" a 9.0 rating.
 Matt Fowler, another reviewer at IGN.com, called the episode "taut".
 Tim Holland of TVGuide.com called the episode "an emotionally demanding hour".
 Matt Mitovich, also of TVGuide.com, called the episode "very chilling".